-Accelerate Learning Programs: The Readington Township School District has designed summer tutoring programs for eligible students to receive skill building with direct instruction from a teacher.
-The district now also offers an after-school, in-person program during as well as a one-on-one virtual tutoring program through Littera (an online 1:1 literacy program) the 2022-2023 academic year.
-The district is currently designing a club program like STEM or Reader's Theater to attract more student participants in after-school math and literacy tutoring.
+Accelerate Learning Programs: The Readington Township School District has designed summer and afterschool tutoring programs for eligible students to receive skill building with direct instruction from a teacher.
+The district will offer, in January 2024, an after-school, in-person program during as well as a one-on-one virtual tutoring program through Littera (an online 1:1 literacy program) for the academic year.
 These programs are designed to target the specific needs of students who are struggling academically in the areas of Math and English/Language Arts.
 This program will be paid for through ESSER 3/ARP.

-Additional mental health services for students: The Readington Township School District is engaging with Hunterdon Behavioral Health to increase our mental health services.
+Additional mental health services for students: The Readington Township School District previously engaged with Hunterdon Behavioral Health to increase our mental health services.
 This program will add a 3rd tier of mental health counseling with a school-based youth counselor from our local medical center.
-Students identified as having a mental health need will have this additional layer of service as those students are identified.
-This program will be paid for through ESSER 3/ARP.
+The district has now hired a certified Licensed Professional Counselor (LPC) as a district employee to fill this role.
+Students identified as having a mental health need will have this additional layer of service.
+This program is paid for through ESSER 3/ARP.